Our firm

 1. INTRODUCTION

-1.1 The Code applies to all employees and officers of Pareto Securities AS, whether permanent or temporarily employeed, including all of our branches and subsidiaries in Norway and abroad (“Pareto Securities”).
+1.1 The Code applies to all employees and officers of Pareto Securities AS, whether permanently or temporarily employed, including all branches and subsidiaries in Norway and abroad (“Pareto Securities”).

-1.2 The Code has been adopted by the Board of Directors.
-The Board of Directors shall review the Code and assess the need for any revisions at least every third year.
+1.2 The Code has been adopted by the Board of Directors, which is responsible for reviewing and assessing the need for revisions of the Code at least once every three years.

-1.3 The Code is based on relevant legal requirements and internationally agreed upon standards.
-These primarily encompass the ten principles of the United Nation’s Global Compact which are derived from international agreements.
-These include the UN’s Universal Declaration of Human Rights, the Conventions of the International Labour Organizations, the UN Convention against Corruption, and the Rio Declaration on Environment and Development.
+1.3 The Code is grounded in applicable legal requirements and internationally recognised standards.
+It is primarily based on the ten principles of the United Nation’s Global Compact, which are derived from key international agreements.
+These include the UN Universal Declaration of Human Rights, the Conventions of the International Labour Organisations, the UN Convention against Corruption, and the Rio Declaration on Environment and Development.

-1.4 The securities legislation and other relevant legislation in the countries in which we operate define a minimum standard for the conduct of Pareto Securities personnel.
-Such legislation has been made operational through internal regulations and procedures for Pareto Securities and supplementary guidelines.
-However, it does not always suffice to comply with the letter of the law and our internal regulations and procedures.
-Pareto Securities shall contribute to upholding market integrity by refining good business practice standards.
-This requires each employee to take an active approach to ethical dilemmas in his or her work situation.
+1.4 The securities legislation and other relevant applicable legislation in the jurisdictions where we operate establish a minimum standard for the conduct of Pareto Securities personnel.
+Such legislation has been implemented through internal regulations, procedures, and supplementary guidelines.
+However, compliance with the letter of the law and our internal regulations and procedures is not always sufficient.
+Pareto Securities is committed to promoting market integrity by upholding and advancing sound business practices.
+This requires each employee to actively apply ethical considerations in their daily work.

-1.6 If you are in doubt as to what is the appropriate conduct, you shall discuss the matter with colleagues, your supervisors or Compliance.
+1.6 If you are uncertain about the appropriate course of action, you are encouraged to consult with colleagues, your supervisor, or Compliance.

-We are committed to conducting our business in a sustainable and honest manner, always acting with integrity.
-We take pride in our work and the accomplishments that result from it.
+We are committed to conducting our business with integrity, transparency, and sustainability.
+We take pride in our work and the results we achieve through honest and responsible practices.

 Christian Jomaas, Chief Executive Officer